As Tokyo Games open, can Olympic flame burn away the funk? - WHIZ News

 Can the U.S. women’s soccer team, for instance, even after an early, shocking loss to Sweden, become the first to win an Olympics following a World Cup victory?
 Can Japan’s Hideki Matsuyama win gold in golf after becoming the first Japanese player to win the Masters?
 Will Italy’s Simona Quadarella challenge American standout Katie Ledecky in the 800- and 1,500-meter freestyle swimming races?

 For now, however, it’s hard to miss how unusual these Games promise to be.
-The lovely national stadium is an isolated militarized zone, surrounded by huge barricades.
+The lovely national stadium can seem like an isolated militarized zone, surrounded by huge barricades.
 Roads around it are sealed and businesses closed.

 Inside, the feeling of sanitized, locked-down quarantine carries over.
 Fans, who would normally be screaming for their countries and mixing with people from around the world, have been banned, leaving only a carefully screened contingent of journalists, officials, athletes and participants.